ffmmbb/ffmmbb.github.io/about.md

-# About
+# About Me

-This is where you put the contents of your *About* page.
-Like all your pages, it's in [Markdown](https://guides.github.com/features/mastering-markdown/) format.
+Worked in Analytics & Data Science for 5+ years.
+Interested in music, sport and reading.